devops329/devops/instruction/christlikeLearning/christlikeLearning.md

 # Christlike learning

 No education is eternally complete unless you combine it with the influence and inspiration of the divine.
-Likewise no education is profitable unless we partner with the divine and apply it in the service of righteousness.
+Likewise, no education is profitable unless we partner with the divine and apply it in the service of righteousness.

 ## Letting the Spirit influence our work